 The POWs on the detail built runways with the only tools that they had which were picks and shovels.
 He remained on the detail until September 22, 1944.
 The detail ended suddenly when American dive-bombers appeared over the airfield and began strafing.
 As they did, the POWs cheered.

-Tom remained in the camp until January 25, 1945, when he was transported to Japan on the Enoshima Maru.
+On Formosa, Tom was held at Toroku POW Camp, where he worked in a sugar mill.
+This was probably the easiest job he had as a POW.
+It also allowed him to steal sugar for food.
+With him at the mill were Forrest Knox, Emil Schmidt, and John Wood.
+He remained in the camp until January 25, 1945, when he was transported to Japan on the Enoshima Maru.
 The ship docked at Moji on January 30 and the POWs were marched to a schoolhouse.
 When they arrived they had to strip in the cold since they were infested with lice and the Japanese wanted to delouse them.

+Tom was sent to the Japanese city of Yawata and was imprisoned at Fukuoka #3-B near the Yawata suburb of Tobata.
+With him in the camp were seven other members of the 192nd Tank Battalion including Robert Boehm of A Company.
 The POWs worked at the Yawata Steel Mills doing manual labor shoveling iron ore and rebuilding the ovens.
 They were also sent into the ovens to clean out the debris.
 Since the ovens were hot, because the Japanese would not let them cool off, the POWs worked faster on this detail.
 Many of the products from the mill helped the Japanese war effort.
 If an air raid took place while the POWs were at the mill, they were put into railway cars and the train was pulled into a tunnel.
-The POWs worked from 8:00 A.M. until 4:00 P.M., and received a half-hour lunch.
+The POWs worked from 8:00 A.M. until 4:00 P.M. and received a half-hour lunch.

 The barracks that the POWs lived in were always cold since the Japanese heated them on a minimal basis and infested with fleas, lice, and bedbugs.
-Around the perimeter were two tiers of shelves which served as beds for the POWs.
+Around the perimeter were two tiers of shelves that served as beds for the POWs.
 Each man slept on a straw mattress.
 Only the sick rooms had heat.
 Food for the POWs consisted of a main dish of rice, wheat, wheat flour, corn, and, Kaoliang, a millet.
 The POWs carried a bento box of millet to work to eat for lunch.
 To supplement their diets, the POWs in the camp hunted rats at night for meat.
-On two occasions, the Japanese gave the POWs meat which was rotten.
+On two occasions, the Japanese gave the POWs meat that was rotten.
 The POWs cooked it and ate it.